tytydraco/yessleep/out/Her_house_is_my_prison.md

 I shudder to think what happened to those who…didn’t make it.

-Her house is my prison; her body is my chains.
+Her house is my prison, and her body my chains.
 I can’t leave.
 She won’t let me.
 Neither would she let me undo her mess.
 There’s a dead end at every turn; each solution twists myself tighter into knots.

 And every night I fall asleep with memories that are not my own: a smiling boy that looks like a younger version of me (her?), strange smells of bleach and chlorine, attempts to climb a wall with barbed wire twenty feet high.
 Deals to gods I shouldn’t have made.